 Heavy discs are harder for beginners to get spinning through the air sufficiently for a nice long flight.
 If a heavy disc loses its spin and then speed it will end its flight early and or land at an undesirable angle.

 Lighter discs on the other hand are easier to obtain a good spin on.
 Beginners and pros alike can easily spin these discs and therefore get more distance with them than heavier discs.

 Lighter Discs Can Get More Distance

 Lighter discs thrown at optimal speeds will get a longer flight usually equating to more distance.
 Getting the disc spinning properly will increase distance.
 But now that we have a lighter disc we can also get it moving through the air faster as well.

 Throwing a lighter disc uphill is a perfect idea for more distance uphill.
-Generating that momentum for uphill drives and approaches is not as easy and so a lighter discs will greatly improve you uphill drives.
+Generating that momentum for uphill drives and approaches is not as easy and so lighter discs will greatly improve your uphill drives.

 Lighter discs and slower speed discs can be a perfect combination in a disc for beginners throwing in a tailwind.

 Heavy discs usually have more stability and are perfect for throwing into the wind.
-The wind wants to flip your disc over and heavier disc will resist that flip with a stronger fade at end of it’s flight than lighter discs.
+The wind wants to flip your disc over and the heavier discs will resist that flip with a stronger fade at end of its flight than lighter discs.